FREE MENTAL HEALTH ASSESSMENT. start here

 Pressured speech

-To reduce your risk of developing serotonin syndrome, it’s important to inform your healthcare provider about all medications you currently use or have used within the past 14 days.
+To reduce your risk of developing serotonin syndrome, it’s vital to inform your healthcare provider about all medications you currently use or have used within the past 14 days.

-Medications and dietary supplements that may cause serotonin syndrome include:
+Medications and dietary supplements that may contribute to serotonin syndrome include:

 Tricyclic antidepressants (TCAs)